+Iceland is the top travel destination for vaccinated travelers.
 On this page, you can find up-to-date information regarding COVID-19 in Iceland and what impact it may have on your travel plans when visiting Iceland.
-This page was last updated on January 20th, 2021, and will be updated daily.
+This page was last updated on January 24, 2022, and will be updated once a week.

 Below you can read about the latest COVID-19 numbers in Iceland, the current Icelandic border policy, how to safely travel in Iceland during COVID-19, the vaccination progress in Iceland, and the COVID-friendly policies at Guide to Iceland, among others.

 The Icelandic border is open.
 Travelers who are fully vaccinated are exempt from the 5-day quarantine and testing upon arrival at the border.
 However, as of July 26, all travelers without close ties to the Icelandic community who have been vaccinated or have had confirmed cases of a previous infection will need to present a negative COVID-19 rapid antigen test or PCR test taken no more than 72 hours before departure on the first leg of their journey.

 Vaccinated travelers with strong ties to the Icelandic community are no longer required to present a negative COVID-19 test certificate.
 However, these travelers must still take a COVID-19 test within 48 hours of arriving in Iceland.
 This also applies to children born in 2015 or earlier who will be involved with the Icelandic community.
 The test can be taken at the border in Keflavik or health care centers around Iceland.
 To find out more information about this regulation and whether you are considered to have close ties with the Icelandic community, please visit this public information portal.

 Children born after 2005 will no longer be tested.
 Travelers who are not fully vaccinated are required to undergo 2 COVID-19 tests, with a 5-day quarantine between.